 THIS DATE IN HISTORY: Nov.
 3

-2007: Hockey Hall of Famer Al Arbour coaches one last game with the New York Islanders.
+2007: Hockey Hall of Famer Al Arbour comes out of retirement to coach one last game with the New York Islanders.

-At the suggestion of current coach Ted Nolan, Arbour, the coach during their Stanley Cup dynasty, returns to lead his old team one last time, giving him an even 1,500 games coached with New York.
+At the suggestion of current coach Ted Nolan, Arbour, the coach during their Stanley Cup dynasty in the early 1980s, goes back behind the bench with his old team for one night, giving him an even 1,500 games coached with New York.
 Miroslav Satan scores twice and the Islanders rally to defeat the Pittsburgh Penguins 3-2 at a sold-out Nassau Coliseum.

 After the game, the banner commemorating Arbour's 739 victories with the Islanders is lowered and replaced by one celebrating his 1,500 games as their coach.